datarefinery/API-PMH/README.md

 ?? `<entity>/subset/<sid>/id/<id>` would get record in set (is this needed as a test? id set/record could then return 404 if its not valid

-### Request Parameters
+### API-PMH Request Parameters

-fields = will always default to all, but if implemented can be used to limit response to only include specific fields

-version = maybe we want the caller to be able to specify our API version?

 size = number of records to return in any one request, default 2000 (although have to consider how this works with streaming)

 page = page to get from the larger sequence

+fields = optional, will always default to all, but if implemented can be used to limit response to only include specific fields

+??version = maybe we want the caller to be able to specify our API version?

-### Reponses
+### API-PMH Reponses

 HTTP headers should include:
 * mime/content type (application/json etc)